yearn/yearn-assets/press-kit/README.md

 We use the primary font for almost everything, like titles, paragraphs and logo.

-And we use the secondary font for any text block that requires same width lines.
+And we use the secondary font for numerals/metrics and any text block that requires same width lines.

 Primary font: [Roboto](https://github.com/googlefonts/roboto), [example](https://fonts.google.com/specimen/Roboto?preview.text=yearn.finance%20is%20a%20blue%20chip&preview.text_type=custom)